Put simply, people invest to try and grow their money. But the motivations behind investing are more than just numbers.

 Thinking about why you’re saving can be a good place to start when you’re assessing what type of investor you are.
 Then, knowing where you are as an investor can help you adjust your strategies as you age and the reasons you are saving change.

 People’s investing tendencies are usually determined by their age, goals, savings and risk tolerance.
-These four criteria are the main guideposts for investment planning and can outline the type of investor you are.
+These three criteria are the main guideposts for investment planning and can outline the type of investor you are.

 How comfortable a person is with risk is a key differentiator.